 - Put tap and shake the bottle well

 This is a non-toxic formula, it is paraben-free, fragrance-free and phtalate-free.
 It will leave your hands clean, smelling good and moisturized.
-The combination of alcohol in vodka as well as tea tree and lavender essential oil make this hand sanitizer an effective anti-bacterial.
+The combination of alcohol as well as tea tree and lavender essential oil make this hand sanitizer an effective anti-bacterial.

 Warning and Tips